microsoft/language-server-protocol/_specifications/specification-3-15.md

 	dynamicRegistration?: boolean;

 	/**
-	 * The client support code action literals as a valid
+	 * The client supports code action literals as a valid
 	 * response of the `textDocument/codeAction` request.
 	 *
 	 * @since 3.8.0
 	 */
 	codeActionLiteralSupport?: {
 		/**
-		 * The code action kind is support with the following value
+		 * The code action kind is supported with the following value
 		 * set.
 		 */
 		codeActionKind: {